awez/amirrajan.github.com/about/index.md

 ##Presentations and Podcasts
+- Hanselminutes podcast: What's it like to have the #1 App (Oct 2014)
+- Dallas Techfest 2014: Making it to the #1 spot in the App Store (Oct 2014)
+- .Net Rocks podcast: Getting to the Top of the App Store (May 2014)
 - Dallas Ruby Brigade: 12,000 Lines of RubyMotion (March 2013)
 - Dallas.node Meetup: Nodekick!
 Building a real time game with NodeJS (November 2013)
 - Dallas.node Meetup: Hands on NodeJS.
 From localhost to Cloud!
 (October 2013)